janwilmake/contextarea/BACKLOG.md

 If a link contains `{var}` or `?var=` (not filled in) it is assumed to require parameters and submission.
 Let's only support public GET

-# QOL:
+# Improved OG

+Add logo of used model to og-image.

+Also, use a nicer-looking background image for the og

+Also the LMPIFY logo needs to be somewhere, and logo of primary context used, if any.

-- Add 💡 logo to og-image **didn't work last time. figure out what is wrong with the png format**
+**didn't work last time. figure out what is wrong with the png format**

 # Layers on top of lmpify: `context.json` or code generator